 Janie is certified in PCIT (Parent Child Interaction Therapy) through PCIT international and is trained in CPP (Child Parent Psychotherapy), which is therapy for children ages 0-5.
 Other areas of special focus are: mood disorders, abuse, and ADHD.

-Nicholas Brown: LMHC, IADC – Jackson Recovery Centers
+Nicholas Brown: LMHC, IADC – Heartland Counseling Services

 Nicholas Brown, LMHC, IADC, received his education at the University of Central Missouri and Bellevue University, achieving Bachelor’s Degrees in Criminal Justice and Spanish and a Master’s Degree in Human Services (Mental Health Counseling).
-He has worked as a therapist in the Siouxland area for the last five years and is employed at River Hills Recovery, a program of Jackson Recovery Centers.
+He has worked as a therapist in the Siouxland area for over five years and is currently employed at Heartland Counseling Services.
 Nicholas is bilingual (English / Spanish).
 He is a certified Parent-Child Interactive Therapy (PCIT) therapist through PCIT International.
 His primary areas of emphasis in practice are conducting children’s therapy, specifically PCIT; substance abuse counseling; and process addictions counseling.
 Nicholas also has experience counseling patients suffering with depression and anxiety, and children and adolescents with behavioral issues.

 Robyn Watchorn-Newbrey – Prairie Psychological Services